Thomas Francis Brennan

-Thomas Francis Brennan (October 10, 1853 – March 20, 1916) was an Irish-born prelate of the Catholic Church.
+Thomas Francis Brennan (October 10, 1855 – March 20, 1916) was an Irish-born prelate of the Catholic Church.
 He served as the first bishop of the Diocese of Dallas in Texas from 1891 to 1892 before serving as an auxiliary bishop of the Diocese of St. John's in the British Colony of Newfoundland from 1893 to 1905.

-Brennan's controversial actions and poor relations with clergy in both Dallas and St. John's led the Vatican to remove him from both posts and eventually place him in a monastery.
+Brennan's controversial actions and poor relations with clergy in both Dallas and St. John's led the Vatican to remove him as bishop from both posts and eventually place him in a monastery.

 Biography

 Early life

-Thomas Brennan was born on October 10, 1853 in Ballycullin near Mullinahone, County Tipperary, in Ireleand, the youngest of five sons of James and Margaret (née Dunne) Brennan.
+Brennan was born on October 10, 1855, in Ballycullin near Mullinahone, County Tipperary, in Ireleand, the youngest of five sons of James and Margaret (née Dunne) Brennan.
 James Brennan, a teacher and land surveyor, died in 1865.
 After his father' death, Brennan immigrated to the United States with his mother and brothers, settling in Pennsylvania.
 His brother James would also become a priest.

-Thomas Brennan attended St. Bonaventure College in Allegany, New York, to prepare himself for the priesthood.
+Brennan attended St. Bonaventure College in Allegany, New York, to prepare himself for the priesthood.
 He was sent to France in 1873 to continue his studies at the University of Rouen.
 From there, Brennan went to Austria and enrolled at the University of Innsbruck in 1876, graduating with the degree of Doctor of Divinity.